Jack Tame

-Early life
+Early life and family

-Tame was born in Christchurch, New Zealand, the son of Golden Bay High School principal Linda Tame and John Tame who worked in accountancy when Jack and his three siblings were growing up.
+Tame was born in Christchurch, on 4 March 1987, the son of Linda Tame, a high-school teacher, and John Tame, an accountant.
 He is the eldest of the four siblings.
+His mother was principal of principal of Lincoln High School for 17 years until 2013, and later was relieving principal at Linwood High School in Christchurch, and head of Golden Bay High School from 2018 to 2023; in the 2014 New Year Honours, she was awarded the Queen's Service Medal, for services to education.

-Tame attended St Martin's Primary School in Christchurch and then Cashmere High School before graduating from the New Zealand Broadcasting School at CPIT (now Ara Institute of Canterbury).
+Tame was educated at St Martin's Primary School and Cashmere High School in Christchurch, before graduating from the New Zealand Broadcasting School at CPIT (now Ara Institute of Canterbury).

 Career

 Tame previously worked as the United States correspondent for TVNZ, based in New York City, and is the former co-host of Breakfast.
 He is the Saturday morning host on radio station Newstalk ZB, current host of Q+A since April 2019, and a columnist for the Herald on Sunday.
 He currently works in two roles for Newstalk ZB: Saturday morning presenter (9 am to 12 pm) and Mike Hosking Breakfast fill-in presenter (weekdays, 6–9 am).

+After Simon Dallow steps down as lead presenter of 1News at Six on 28 November 2025, Tame will become the programme's weekend presenter.

+Personal life

+Tame married fellow TVNZ reporter, Mava Moayyed, in 2023.
+He is a stepfather to her son.